The 5 Best Memory Foam Mattresses of 2026

-If you like a mattress that feels like a hug, you might consider a memory foam mattress.
+If you like a mattress that feels like a hug, you should consider a memory foam mattress.
 Memory foam is usually soft and highly contouring, which helps with pressure relief.
-Since it's typically slow-moving, memory foam mattresses can offer good motion isolation, which is ideal if you sleep light or with a partner who tosses and turns.
+Since it's typically slow-moving, memory foam mattresses can offer good motion isolation, which is ideal if you sleep lightly or with a partner who tosses and turns.
 However, mattresses with a memory foam upper layer can respond slowly, making some sleepers feel unpleasantly stuck rather than comfortably cuddled.

-We've tested over 50 mattresses, and below you'll find our recommendations for the best mattresses with memory foam.
+We've tested over 50 models, and below you'll find our recommendations for the best mattresses with memory foam.
 Our recommendations include all-foam as well as hybrid models, but all have memory foam comfort layers.
+If you want a look at other types of mattresses, check out our picks for the best hybrid mattresses and the best latex mattresses.
+If you suffer from back pain and want a mattress that can help, check out our recommendations for the best mattresses for back pain.

 We've recently started testing mattresses.
 We purchase each unit independently from major retailers, just like you, to keep our reviews free of manufacturer influence.
 Each mattress undergoes the same tests to measure objective data on characteristics like firmness, cooling, and motion isolation, so you can easily compare results.
 Since we buy all our mattresses, we can tear them down layer by layer and isolate the mechanical properties of every component: quilted tops, foams, coils, and any special materials.